openharmony/docs/en/application-dev/reference/apis-arkts/js-apis-taskpool.md

 Sends data to the host thread and triggers the registered callback.
 Before using this API, you must create a **Task** instance.

+> **NOTE**
+>
+> - The API is called in the TaskPool thread.
+> - Do not use this API in a callback function.
+> - Before calling this API, ensure that the callback function for processing data has been registered in the host thread.

 **System capability**: SystemCapability.Utils.Lang

 **Atomic service API**: This API can be used in atomic services since API version 11.